 Two types of soy sauce add flavor to this recipe for stir-fried chicken with onion and sweet bell peppers.

-- 1 pound skinless, boneless chicken breasts, cut into bite-sized pieces
+1 pound boneless chicken breasts, cut into bite-sized pieces

-- 3 tablespoons peanut or vegetable oil for stir-frying, divided
+3 tablespoons peanut oil, or vegetable oil, for stir-frying, divided

 In a bowl, marinate the chicken with the light soy sauce, dark soy sauce, 1 1/2 teaspoons rice wine or dry sherry, pepper, and 3 teaspoons cornstarch, adding the cornstarch last.
 Let the chicken stand while preparing the other ingredients.